Ryboster/Uni-year2/reflections/security_threats_RESTfulAPI.md

 #### Turned off Debug Mode

-Debug mode is a tool made for developers while the application is still in early stages of development.
+Debug mode is a tool made for developers meant to be used while the application is still in early stages of development.
 When errors occur, it provides us with detailed information as to *where* and *why* the error occurred.
 An example of that may look something like this:

 ![](assets/2025-10-28-04-30-42-image.png)